logo

 When we explore the origins of rushing in American universities, it’s a trip back in time.
 In essence, this tradition started during the 19th century when fraternities and sororities began to emerge on college campuses.
 They were seen as secret societies or clubs where students could bond over shared ideals, pursuits, and interests.
 The first fraternity was Phi Beta Kappa at the College of William & Mary in 1776 which initially started as a secret literary society.

-The term rushing, is used to describe recruitment for these Greek-letter organizations—a process that often involves social events and meetings between current members and potential new recruits.
-The rush period gives prospective members an opportunity to get acquainted with different houses before they commit themselves.
+The term rushing, is used to describe recruitment for these Greek-letter organizations—a process that often involves social events and meetings between current members and potential recruits.
+The rush period allows prospective members to get acquainted with different houses before they commit themselves.

 • Rush originally involved just shaking hands with all existing members.